anonIot/argo-devops-deploy/README.md

 # Description
-AIR IoT API Service with Go service with AWS deployment  using Argo.
+AIR IoT API Service with Go service with AWS deployment  using Argo and EC2